contactkapil/TechChallenge/README.md

 # TechChallenge
 This  repo contains tech challenge related to

-Challenge 1:- HA Proxy architecture on microsoft azure using terraform
+Challenge 1:- 3 Tier architecture on microsoft azure using terraform

 Challenge 2:- Powershell code to fetch resource details in JSON formatted output to retrieve particular details